pronique/multitenant/README.md

 #### 'global' Context

-By default, 'global' maps to www.mydomain.com and is where you will implement non-tenant specific parts of your application. ie signup/register code.
+By default, 'global' maps to www.mydomain.com and is where you will implement non-tenant parts of your application. ie signup/register code.

 #### 'tenant' Context